 Tips For Success

-- Use a roasting pan with a roasting rack to elevate it off the bottom of a pan.
+- Use a roasting pan with a roasting rack to elevate the turkey breast off the bottom of a pan.
 Letting air circulate around the whole roast will insure a more even cook.

 - Cornbread Chorizo Stuffing With Jalapeno